tritania/Pugna/README.md

 ## Commands ##
 * /pg        Gives access to all administrative commands
+  - reload
 * /bounty    Allows players to place bounties on other players
+  - add
+  - remove
+  - modify
 * /board     Gives access to all scoreboard commands
+  - remove
 * /dchest    Gives access to all death chest commands
+  - destroy
+  - destroy all
+  - share
 * /t         Team chat
 * /team      Gives access to team commands

 ## Permissons ##
-pugna.chestoveride allows users with this permisson to overide deathchest locks pugna.reload       allows users with this permisson to reload the plugins config live
+* pugna.chestoveride allows users with this permisson to overide deathchest locks
+* pugna.reload       allows users with this permisson to reload the plugins config live

 ## Installation ##
 To build and install this plugin simply install apache maven and run: